Can I Take GCSEs as an Adult? Full Guide for Mature Students

 Personal development and achievement

 Many students say that, after having sat for GCSEs at a mature age, they feel more content with their results.
-In terms of motivation, achieving higher grades than you did the first time can be very rewarding, and encourage students to take on a career path in further education.
+In terms of motivation, achieving higher grades than you did the first time can be very rewarding, and encourages students to take on a career path in further education.

 Career advancement opportunities